Olive oil-packed tuna is mixed with orzo, celery, dill, lemon and mayo to make a light and flavorful cold tuna and orzo pasta salad.

 You might also ask, "Can I Add MORE mayo?"
 Sure!
 This recipe only has a small amount of mayonnaise added.
 If you love the creamy flavor of mayonnaise, then add as much as you like.

-- Cucumber - chopped
+- Cucumber - sliced

 - Capers - 2 tablespoons, drained